Our bodies are affected by drugs in more ways than we may realize. When someone uses substances, it can change how they walk, talk and act.

 In short: no. It’s best not to jump to conclusions when there are many non-drug related reasons that someone could have dilated or bloodshot eyes, presented above.

 Still, if you already suspect drug use, then this information may help assess the situation.
 Look at the picture as a whole.
 Have you seen other signs of potential drug use in addition to bloodshot eyes or dilated pupils?
-Some common drug use signs to look out for are in a person are:
+Some common signs of addiction to look out for are in a person are:

 - They’re suddenly experiencing difficulties at work or school.
 They’re frequently absent or late, have a declining performance and seem disinterested in school or work.